fosshostorg/fosshost.org/src/posts/freenode-partnership-to-be-discontinued.md

 # Update to Freenode Press Release Statement

+*** We have now fully withdrawn from the Freenode Partnership.
+The below blog post will be kept for historical and referential purposes. ***

 Fosshost is a non-profit home and superstructure of FOSS projects.
 We provide a range of services to support, promote, advance, and underpin the global FOSS community, comprising 130,352 active open-source